 The Feast of the Immaculate Conception is a national holiday celebrated with religious processions in honor of the Virgin Mary.
 It’s held on December 8.

-Held on December 25, Christmas is less secular and more religious, particularly as celebrated in the Andean highlands.
+Held on December 25, Christmas is less secular and more religious in Peru, particularly as celebrated in the Andean highlands.